bobjacobsen/csc-exercises/CSC/index.md

 ## Performance Profiling

-These demonstrate how tools, even simple ones can help you focus on in where time is really being spent.
+These demonstrate how tools, even simple ones, can help you focus on in where time is really being spent.
 We recommend you do at least one of these.
-If you've already worked with performance tools, you can perhaps skip these; if not, they might get you thinking a bit.
+Doing both is optional; the second one you do will go pretty quickly as you'll know where the problems are.

 7: [ProfileStatsJava](ProfileStatsJava/index.md) Practice tuning a small Java program